indalbind/SC_high_value/readme.md

 - `synchro status`   : Show submission status
 - `synchro help`     : Show help text

-#### Note
+### Notes

-synchro command should be run in the same directory as the assignment directory.
+- The `synchro` command should be run in the same directory as the assignment directory.